SneakyMcSnea/css-exercises/flex/01-flex-center/README.md

 ![outcome](./desired-outcome.png)

 ### Self Check
-- Is the red div centered?
+- Is the red div centered? y
-- Did you _only_ use flexbox to center it?
+- Did you _only_ use flexbox to center it? y

+completed, 10/10, 28.10.23, Sne